Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/kobold.md

 NoteIcon: monster
 BestiaryType: humanoid (kobold)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 195, Hoard of the Dragon Queen, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Dragons of Stormwreck Isle.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Kobold](2-Mechanics/CLI/bestiary/humanoid/kobold.md)
 *Source: Monster Manual p.
 195, Hoard of the Dragon Queen, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Dragons of Stormwreck Isle.
 Available in the SRD and the Basic Rules.*